EspressoSystems/espresso-sequencer/doc/zk-integration.md

 **Figure 1:** Circuit used when the rollup falls back to using its default (centralized) sequencer.
-The public inputs are the current state of the rollup _COMM_STATE_VM i_, the new rollup state after update _COMM_STATE_VM i+1_ and a commitment to the transactions applied to the state _COMM_TXS_ROLLUP_.
+The public inputs are the current state of the rollup _COMM_STATE_VM i_, the new rollup state after update _COMM_STATE_VM i+1_ and a commitment to the transactions applied to the state, _COMM_TXS_ROLLUP_.
 The private input (in bold) corresponds the list of transactions.

-## Integration 1: Rollup contract fetches Espresso block commitment from the Espresso Light Client contract
+## Integration 1: Rollup contract fetches Espresso block commitment from the Espresso light client contract

 For this integration, Espresso consensus verification is delegated to the Espresso light client contract.
 In practice the rollup contract will fetch the last Espresso block commitment and feed it to the circuit.
 Still additional gadgets